To the European Patent Office and to the Members of the European Patent Organisation

 Together with over 30 environmental organisations , we raise our voices in protest and file a legal objection against patents on barley held by Carlsberg and Heineken.
 We will claim barley back - and take this chance to urge Member States to stop the EPO from breaching EU law.

 In recent years the European Patent Office has continued to grant patents covering food plants, such as tomatoes, broccoli, melons and, most recently, barley.
 The scope of such patents is huge: in this case, it covers the barley, the brewing process and the beer itself.
 In addition, the patent covers all barley plants with the same traits, independently of how they were bred.
-This means that brewing companies profit twice over – by selling the barley seeds to the farmers, buying the harvested barley from them and selling the beer to consumers.
+This means that brewing companies would profit three times over – from selling the barley seeds to farmers, from buying the harvested barley from them, and from selling the beer to consumers.
 They have the control the entire way -- from the field to the pub.
 At the same time, the patent gives them the right to prevent other breeders from breeding better barley and allows them to extend their market dominance – to the detriment of farmers, breeders, other breweries and consumers.

 The patents granted to Carlsberg and Heineken show just how industry and the EPO are able to exploit grey areas in patent law to avoid the existing prohibitions and benefit from it.
 The EPO has a yearly income of one billion Euro from fees and earns with each patent granted and the companies cement their dominance on the market.